Isaac Hale Beach Park

 Isaac Hale Beach Park, Big Island

-Editor's Note: Due to a recent lava flow that occured on June 5, 2018, part of this beautiful beach was unfortunately destroyed.
+Editor's Note: Due to a lava flow that occurred on June 5, 2018, part of this beautiful beach was unfortunately destroyed.
 This page contains information prior to this event.

 Located on the eastern edge of Pohoiki Bay on the Big Island’s east shore, Isaac Hale Beach Park is a small two-acre (8,094 sq. m) park and is often times quite crowded.
 It is popular among picnickers, shoreline fishermen, surfers, campers and boaters.
 However, the swimming conditions are poor here due to strong currents and waves.